denten-books/plain-text/4-chapter.md

 intellectual schools of their own, mention the *Völkerpsychologie* of Lazarus, Steinthal, and Wundt as important early influences.

-Much more work needs to be done to recover the intellectual legacy of Wundt, Lazarus, and  Steinthal.
+Much more work needs to be done to recover the intellectual legacy of *Völkerpsychologie*.
 The Canadian cultural historian and anthropologist Ivan Kalmar, who was one of the earliest contemporary voices to begin that work, laments that Lazarus and Steinthal would have been much better remebered by anthropologists today had they described their research program as a type antropology, instead of psychology.
-Yet he explains also that the authors explicitly regected anthropology as too "physiological" and too "climatic" to provide suffcient grounds for a study of *Volksgeist.* Their explicit aim was to make the "total of inner experience comprehensible" [@kalmar_volkerpsychologie_1987, 673-4], and therefore they seriously considreed "mental ethnology" as a viable alternative to *Völkerpsychologie*.
-While not explicitly denying the social, boty "mental" and "psychology"
+Yet he explains also that the authors explicitly regected anthropology as too "physiological" and too "climatic" to provide suffcient grounds for a study of *Volksgeist.* Their explicit aim was to make the "total of inner experience comprehensible" [@kalmar_volkerpsychologie_1987, 673-4].
+They therefore considreed cognates like "mental ethnology" before settling on *Völkerpsychologie*.
+While not explicitly denying the social, the choice of "psychology" captures a specific concern with private mental life.

+> Der objective Geist ist, wie wir gesehen haben, der au der personlichen (subjectiven) ?hatigkeit der ?inzelen hervorgegangene, erzeutge und vorhandeue, als solcher den Personen thatsachling gegenuberstehende geistige Gehalt, welcher al Inhalt und Form des gistigen Lebens sick tund gibt.
+In all habitual and national characteristic reflection and skill, in all national manners and forms, in all artistic practices and personal representations, Geist and nature, body and soul, tradition and present, the general and the personal are thoroughly intertwined.
+HAVE tOBIAS TRANSCRIBE. [@lazarus_einige_1865, 53-55;
+also quoted in @kalmar_volkerpsychologie_1987, 679].

+In this concern with the externalized forms of private thought, Lazarus and Steinthal anticipate not only the turn to collective intelligence in the end of the nineteeth century (CHECK ON THAT), but to extended cognition at the end of the twentieth.
+The so-called sMoscow school of psychology, *Völkerpsychologie*

-For now, note only that the texts quoted above already contain the kernel of the extended mind hypothesis.
-Norman, writing in the 1990a traces a direct lineage between himself and Wundt through the Soviet social-historical schools of the 1920s, as reflected in the works of Leontev, Luria, and Vygotsky--not translated into English until late 1970s and early 1980s.[^ln4-halbwachs]
+note only that the texts quoted above already contain the kernel of the extended mind hypothesis.
+Norman, writing in the 1990a traces a direct lineage between himself and Wundt through the Soviet social-historical schools of the 1920s, as reflected in the works of Leontev, Luria, and Vygotsky--not to the collective psychology of Alexander Luria, Lev Vygotsky, and Kurt Lewin translated into English until late 1970s and early 1980s.[^ln4-halbwachs] And Hutchins and cognitive artifacts by Dan Norman.

-to the collective psychology of Alexander
-Luria, Lev Vygotsky, and Kurt Lewin

-Hutchins and cognitive artifacts by Dan Norman.
 Hypothesis of extended cognition.
 Effect on the study of literature.

+[aDD A NOTE TO gIThUB ISSUES ABOUT RE-WRITING CHAPTER SUMMARIES TO REFLECT THE ADVICE IN fORTUNATO'S BOOK. tHE SUMMARY SHOULD HAVE TWO PARTS: FIRST IDENTIFIES THE POINT AND ARGUMENT WHERE THE SECOND HIGHLIGHTS THE MATERIALS THAT THE CHAPTER WILL SUPPORT OF THE POINT. mARSHALL THAT MATERIAL!]

 The Hypothesis of Extended Cognition (HEC) The hypothesis of extended cognition (HEC) holds that certain cognitive processes can be viewed as extending beyond